DangerOnTheRanger/Project-Panzee/doc/nmf.md

 -------

 Most visual novel engines include support for not only backgrounds, but for foreground sprites representing various characters, as well.
-Panzee's NMF engine does this through the use of what it calls avatars.
+NMFe does this through the use of what it calls avatars.
 Each actor can be assigned an avatar, which contains info on what sprites constitute an actor's appearance, as well as its current position on the screen.
 Avatars are defined in a separate folder, one for each actor.
+The name of the folder is used to match the folder to the correct actor or alias.

 An avatar folder looks like this: